 These are just some of the recipes, but you can make so many different drinks using this machine.
 For ideas & inspiration, check out my post with Starbucks Verismo recipes.

 A quick note about the rinse cycle: When you turn on your machine, the machine will remind you to run a rinse cycle.
 Rinse cycle is necessary to make sure that machine is properly heated, but it also helps keep your machine clean.
 To rinse, place a cup under the drip nozzle and press top espresso button (without inserting the pod) to run a rinse cycle.
 After rinsing, all three buttons will light up and Verismo will be ready to make drinks.
 You will need to rinse the machine every time it is turned on.

+Verismo machine work with specially designed Starbucks Verismo pods.
 There are 15 different Verismo pod options, including espresso, brewed coffee, tea and milk pods.
 Price on average, $11.95 – $12.95 for 12 serving box, or $0.99 – $1.07 per drink.
-There are also few different kits available to purchase, like mocha kit, white peppermint mocha kit etc.
+At this moment, there are only two decaf options: decaf Espresso roast and decaf Pike Place brewed coffee .

 The CBTL capsules are a good alternative too.
 They come in over 20 varieties, including espresso, brewed coffee, flavored coffee and tea.
 Price $7.00 for 10ct and $11.00 for 16ct box.
 That’s $0.68-$0.70 per capsule.

 Please note : manufacturers recommend using only original pods.
 Using different pods can sometimes cause a damage to the machine.
 This rarely happens, but let’s say that original pods/capsules are an ideal option.
 Use other pod options at your own risk.